A Partially Separable Model for Dynamic Valued Networks: Experiments

 \section{Experiments}

+In this section, we apply PST ERGM to simulated and real data, for demonstrative purpose.
+Though the following real data can be analyzed by other frameworks such as Stochastic Actor-Oriented Model \citep{snijders2001statistical} or Relational Event Model \citep{butts2008}, we focus on the structure of dynamic valued networks, instead of the instantaneous action emitted by an actor given time-ordered sequences of historical events.
+In practice, when a network with relational strengths between nodes is observed at multiple time points, we can apply PST ERGM to investigate the significance of network structures over time, especially those that can signify the network generating process.

-In this section, we apply PST ERGM on two real data.
-The network statistics of interest are chosen from a comprehensive list in \cite{ergm_package}, and the choices for the augmentation process are identical to those for the diminution process.
-The formulations of selected network statistics and experiment details are provided in the Appendix, along with two additional simulation studies on sampled data.
+The network statistics of interest are chosen from an extensive list in \texttt{ergm} \citep{ergm_package}, an \texttt{R} library for network analysis.
+In this demonstration, the choice of network statistics in the increment process is identical to that in the decrement process.
+For real data experiments, the detail of the implementation and the formulations of selected network statistics are provided in \ref{appendix:exp}.